News Articles 21 - 30 of 160

 Committee members are expected to attend a monthly committee meeting held via Zoom, these take place usually on either the first or second Monday of each month from 12:00 – 13:30pm.
 In addition commitment is also requested from committee members to attend 2-3 other meetings each year, these may be held face to face or virtually.

 If you are interested in joining the BLNA Committee, you must be a registered nurse with an interest in liver care and be a BLNA member.

-Candidates wishing to be considered for election will require one BLNA member to propose them and a second BLNA member to confirm their suitability for the role in writing.
+Candidates wishing to be considered for election require one BLNA member to propose them, and a second BLNA member to confirm their suitability for the role in writing, by email.

 Please note to be eligible to nominate, both the proposer and seconder must be a registered nurse and any nomination should include your NMC PIN number.

-Please send your nominations, including your NMC PIN number, to Judy Hawksworth at the BASL Secretariat at firstname.lastname@example.org by the deadline of 09:00 hrs on Friday 7th February 2020.
+Email your nominations, including your NMC PIN number, to Judy at the BASL Secretariat at firstname.lastname@example.org by the deadline of 09:00 on Monday 30th January 2023.

 It would be helpful when proposing a candidate if you can advise if they prefer to stand for a 2 year or a 3-year tenure.